 Are contributions tax deductible?

 Yes, membership dues should be tax deductible as long as you use Ruby as part of your business.
 Check with your accountant to be sure, and let them know that Ruby Together is a 501(c)(6) non-profit trade association.

 When you signed up, we sent you an email with the subject line "Welcome to Ruby Together!".
 Inside that email is a link with the text "manage your membership".
 By following that link, you can update your name, email address, and credit card information.
 If you've lost that link, email us and we'll send you a new one.

 What about conflicts of interest?

-When Ruby Together was created, the board established a Conflict of Interest Policy.
+When Ruby Together was created, the board established company bylaws, including a a conflict of interest policy.
 Anyone who is paid by Ruby Together is not permitted to participate in discussions or votes about their own work, or their own pay.
 Those decisions are made exclusively by the other six board members, in accordance with the conflict of interest policy.

 To further mitigate any conflicts, Ruby Together not only publishes its budget yearly like any non-profit, it also publishes its entire budget monthly, so everyone can see how much money was raised, and where that money is going.